tomjoht/tomjoht.github.io/_posts/2023/07/2023-07-04-new-ai-section-for-api-doc-course.md

 - Improve search with AI tools
 - Use AI to summarize bug threads and resolutions

 Any other ideas for me?
 Let me know.
-You can see the new section here: [Chapter 15: AI tools and API documentation](/learnapidoc/ai.html).
+You can see the new section here: [AI-powered API documentation](/ai/index.html).

 {% include ads.html %}